You can find additional help in our glossary.

 - Organizational Goals, Theory of Change, or Logic Model

-- Example Completed Community Scan* from within the last five years
+- Example Completed Community Scan* from within the last six years

 - Example Completed Resident Opportunities & Needs Assessment Report* from within the last three years